- Hand Fans

 A damaged market umbrella canopy can also be replaced with a new canopy in any color.
 This is often sufficient for a fresh, new umbrella look.

 While we repair bamboo umbrellas from all over the world, Mr Thierry Millet in Paris repairs metal umbrellas, also from all over.
 We share the same philosphy.

 Sunisa Umbrella Workshop provides professional repair services, repair advice, and quality replacement parts for bamboo umbrellas and heavy duty market umbrellas.

 We love to see a spic-and-span Brelli® when we see it on TV or the social media!

 If damaged, the bamboo frame parts can often be repaired, and the UV protective film cover can be replaced.
 We can advise you on possibly doing this yourself, or sending your Brelli in to our workshop.

 We supply frames, handles, poles, runners, ferrules, ribs, stretchers, strings, carry bags, hardware, and canopies for bamboo umbrellas and wooden market umbrellas.
 That includes canopy materials such as mulberry paper sheets, saa paper sheets, cotton, canvas, nylon /rayon fabric, artificial silk, genuine silk, and high quality poly oxford canopy material.

-Professional repair services, repair advice, and high quality replacement parts for bamboo umbrella repair.
-Also for DIY umbrella and parasol repair.
+We, the artisans of Sunisa Umbrella Workshop, provide professional repair advice, repair services, and quality replacement parts for bamboo umbrella repair.
+Also for DIY do-it-yourself bamboo umbrella and parasol construction and repair.